FailAcademy/learning/wdp-vancouver/_slides/week-03/03-sass.md

 # Nicer Error Reporting

 We can add easier-to-read error messages into our Gulp set-up to let us know when we have syntax error in our Sass.
-To do that, we'll have [install and add](https://www.npmjs.com/package/gulp-prettyerror) `gulp-prettyerror`:
+To do that, we'll have to [install and add](https://www.npmjs.com/package/gulp-prettyerror) `gulp-prettyerror`:

 ```js
 gulp.task("sass", function() {